poastmil/junsunglee.com/_posts/2021-3-30-A-Tale-of-Tax-Licensing.md

 ## SEE Prep Advice

-I began my studies in September 2020 using [Gleim's EA Review](https://www.gleim.com/enrolled-agent-review/), taking exams 1-3 on Oct 19, Dec 4, and Dec 18 respectively.
+I began studying in September 2020 using [Gleim's EA Review](https://www.gleim.com/enrolled-agent-review/), taking exams 1-3 on Oct 19, Dec 4, and Dec 18 respectively.

 ![SEE Results](../images/SEE.png)